jacobwallstrom/TemplateApp/README.md

     git remote add upstream git@github.com:jacobwallstrom/TemplateApp.git
     git fetch --all
     git checkout -b upstream --track upstream/main
-    git co master
     git checkout -b main

-  You can then add another remote for use with the project.
-Merging to and from the upstream branch should only be done for changes to the template app.
+  This sets up a new main branch with the template repo as an starting point.
+You can then add another remote for use with your project.
+Merging to and from the upstream branch should only be done for changes to the template app itself.